gravitational/gravity/docs/6.x/overview.md

 `gravity` can perform updates of both the Kubernetes itself and the applications running inside.
 The updates can be performed in one of two modes:

-* **online mode** allows `gravity` command to check for new versions of a cluster, download them from the connected Gravity Hub, and perform a in-place upgrade of the cluster.
+* **online mode** allows the `gravity` command to check for new versions of a Cluster Image, download them from the connected Gravity Hub, and perform a in-place upgrade of the Cluster.
 * **offline mode** allows `gravity` to use a newer version of the Cluster Image to perform an in-place upgrade.